bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## Demo

-Here's a demo of `MakeBox` in action:
+Here's a look at `MakeBox` in action:

 <img src="/images/MakeBox_Demo.gif" alt="Demonstration GIF for MakeBox Function"/>

+Now, you should know that I'm new to the language so you probably shouldn't use the code above as an example of proper vimscript.
+In fact, if you spot an error or know of better practices that I should be following, **please let me know in the comments.**